jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 - Identify missing values and experimental variations
 - Analyze **RNA sequence characteristics** such as length distributions and base composition
 - Visualize **reactivity patterns** across nucleotide positions, sequence classes, and base types (A, C, G, U)
-- Derive insights that inform downstream **feature engineering**, model selection, and hyperparameter design
+- Collect insights that inform **feature engineering**, model selection, and hyperparameter design

 This EDA builds the foundation for understanding what signals the models must capture and where additional engineered features may improve performance.